intershop/devenv-4-iom/doc/05_log_messages.md

 The values of these log-levels cannot be changed at runtime.
 For a change to take effect, IOM must be deleted and created again.

 Beside these application level messages, access logs are written to _stdout_ in JSON format too.
-Hence, the output of the IOM containers is a mixture of different logs.
+Hence, the output of the IOM container is a mixture of different logs.

-You can use `kubectl` to access these messages.
-In general these message can be provided in two different ways:
+`kubectl` can be used to access these messages.
+In general the message can be provided in two different ways:

 * Get all messages since container start and finish after that, or
 * Get only new messages and wait for upcoming messages (follow new messages).

 The according `kubectl` command lines are provided by the `info iom` command.

-Hence, if you use `kubectl` to get log messages of IOM, you will get everything mixed in one stream (script-, message- and access-log), exactly as defined by the current logging configuration.
+Hence, using `kubectl` to get log messages of IOM, will deliver everything mixed in one stream (script-, message- and access-log), exactly as defined by the current logging configuration.
 E.g., if a log-level is currently set to `INFO`, but you are interessed in `FATAL`, `ERROR` and `WARN` messages only, you have to write an according _jq_ command line by your own to receive only the requested messages (see [section _jq_](#jq)).

 ## <a name="log_cmd"/>devenv-cli's _log *_ Commands